 How was the policy updated?

-MNRF conducted a jurisdictional scan and literature review to inform the policy update and contacted practitioners (i.e., those collecting and deploying seed) to consider their input in developing the best possible direction.
+MNRF conducted a jurisdictional scan and literature review to inform the policy update and contacted practitioners (i.e., those collecting purchasing and deploying seed) to consider their input in developing the best possible direction.
 Updates were based on climate change and genetic science developed by MNRF’s research scientists as well as collaboration with Natural Resources Canada (NRCan) to customize the climate similarity analysis for Ontario.

 Policy provides flexibility in adapting to a changing climate